All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Might Choose Contrave

-Patients who cannot afford Zepbound, have needle phobia, or have a history of food-related addictive behaviors may benefit from Contrave.
-It is also a reasonable option for patients who need modest weight loss (15 to 20 pounds) rather than the larger reductions Zepbound targets.
+Patients who can't afford Zepbound, have needle phobia, or have a history of food-related addictive behaviors may benefit from Contrave.
+It's also a reasonable option for patients who need modest weight loss (15 to 20 pounds) rather than the larger reductions Zepbound targets.
 Contrave for weight loss

 Zepbound vs. Qsymia (Phentermine/Topiramate)